skx/github-action-publish-binaries/README.md

         args: 'puppet-summary-*'
 ```

-We assume that the `.github/build` script generated suitable binaries.
+We assume that the binaries are already created.
 For example a go-based project might create files like this using cross-compilation:

 * `puppet-summary-linux-i386`
 * `puppet-summary-linux-amd64`